data-mill-cloud/data-mill/infrastructure/README.md

 The projects is structured over the following folders:
 * volumes - contains the persistent volumes and the persistent volume claims to be mounted at startup (e.g. to mount a partition with static files).
 * data - is mounted as PV and PVC and eventually available in the Minio S3 data lake, it can be used to provide example code
+* helm-charts - contains the code used to develop helm charts that were not available to us at time of development
 * utils - contain bash utility functions (e.g. arg parsing)
 * k8s - contain the cluster setup and configuration data